-- 1. To obtain admission to the second year of study, all the development modules taken during the first year of study (i.e. ALC104, MTL124, VBL104) as well as at least 32 main stream credits should be passed at the end of the first year of study. - 2.
-To obtain admission to the third year of study an additional 32 main stream credits should be passed. - Students who have passed all the development modules as well as the main stream modules in both the first and second years of study can obtain permission from the Dean to be admitted to the second academic year of the B.Com.
-Main Stream Programme.
+- To obtain admission to the second year of study, all the development modules taken during the first year of study (i.e. ALC104, MTL124, VBL104) as well as at least 32 main stream credits should be passed at the end of the first year of study. - To obtain admission to the third year of study an additional 32 main stream credits should be passed. - Students who have passed all the development modules as well as the main stream modules in both the first and second years of study can obtain permission from the Dean to be admitted to the second academic year of the B.Com.
+Main Stream Programme. - 4.
+Students who envisage changing to B.Com.
+(Actuarial Sciences), B.Com.
+(Information Technology) or B.Com.
+(Financial Mathematics) after the successful completion of their first two years of study, should obtain permission from the Dean beforehand.
+Students should realise that these degrees will have an implication on the duration of their studies.